htcondor/htcondor/design-docs/HTCONDOR-1752.md

 The line in the jobset file would then look like the following:
 ```
-iterator = bucket [var-name] bucket-url {token-file token-file [token-file]}
+iterator = bucket var-name bucket-url token-file token-file [token-file]
 ```
-where *var-name* is the optional name of the variable that will iterate over the objects in the bucket, and *bucket-url* is the URL of the bucket in question.
+where *var-name* is the name of the variable that will iterate over the objects in the bucket, and *bucket-url* is the URL of the bucket in question.
 For now, we'll require that *bucket-url* is an `https` URL of the form `https://s3-server-name/bucket-name/object-prefix`, where *object-prefix* may